The Basics of No-Fault

 Contact Us

-If you were involved in a car accident where you were not at fault and are wondering what to do next, call or text us at 612-INJURED at (612) 465-8733 for a free consultation.
-We will assess your situation and create a plan to ensure you get the maximum compensation for your accident.
+If you were involved in a car accident that wasn’t your fault and need guidance on next steps, call or text 612-INJURED at (612) 465-8733 for a free consultation.
+Our attorneys will review your situation and create a plan to help you secure maximum compensation for your injuries and losses.